Fox hits game-winner over Beal, Kings beat Wizards 121-119

 TIP-INS

-Kings: Coach Luke Walton said the team is “evaluating treatment plans” for Marvin Bagley III (hand fracture).
-Bagley was forced out of Monday’s loss to Charlotte with the injury. … Holmes fouled out with 1:40 left. … C Hassan Whiteside (health and safety protocols) and F Robert Woodward II (hamstring strain) were both active, although Woodward did not play.
+Kings: Walton said the team is “evaluating treatment plans” for Marvin Bagley III (hand fracture).
+Bagley was forced out of Monday’s loss to Charlotte with the injury. … Rookie Tyrese Haliburton scored 17 points starting in place of Bagley. … Holmes fouled out with 1:40 left. … C Hassan Whiteside (health and safety protocols) and F Robert Woodward II (hamstring strain) were active, although Woodward did not play.

 Wizards: Fell to 3-8 in the first of back-to-back games. … G Raul Neto (bruised ribs) played after coach Scott Brooks said he would be a game-time decision. … After making 15 consecutive starts, C Moritz Wagner has been active but unused in the last three games.